- Family Planning Services Clinic

 The Health Department offers a Tuberculosis Skin Test Clinic that performs tuberculin skin tests to check for tuberculosis (TB) infection.
 TST (also called a PPD test) is available for those who are required to get this test for work, immigration or other reasons.
 Call 845-364-2997 for an appointment.

-- The clinic offers tuberculin skin tests from 8:30 am - 11:00 am on Mondays, Wednesdays, and Fridays at the Health Department in Pomona, by appointment only.
+- The clinic offers tuberculin skin tests from 8:45 am - 11:00 am only on Fridays (until further notice) at the Health Department in Pomona, by appointment only.

 - There is a $25 charge for the skin test.
 If a chest x-ray is required, the cost for the x-ray is $50.
 We accept cash or check only at the time of your appointment.